Running Statistics Reports

 Credo Statistics Report Terminology

-- Session: A successful request of Credo Reference.
+- Session: A successful log-in to Credo Reference.
 A session starts when a user connects to Credo and ends when the user leaves Credo through exit or logout or with a session timeout due to user inactivity.

 - Searches: The number of searches submitted using the search form on Credo Reference.
 This includes searches completed through the basic or advanced search forms.